lynnliu030/berkeley-os-prelim/system_structure/README.md

 5. Why: They are typically faster and have been heavily optimized over years of development.

 ### Microkernel
+Prioritizes modular flexibility and security at the expense of performance due to the overhead in message-passing.

 1. Flexibility: High, very modular.
 2. Reliability: Stable, isolated modules.
 3. Security: Secure but slower due to isolation (i.e. lots of context switches, IPC between components)